ubc-systopia/dsn-2022-rad-artifact/dataset/README.md

 The known_procedures are further divided in two folders: `anomaly` and `benign`.
-There are 25 files that have known procedures (See [procedure details](https://github.com/ubc-systopia/cps-security-code/blob/main/docs/Experiment_Steps.pdf)) and are used for our command analysis.
+There are 25 files that have known procedures (check [procedure details](https://github.com/ubc-systopia/cps-security-code/blob/main/docs/Experiment_Steps.pdf) for more information) and are used for our command analysis.
 The following table shows the labels and the description assigned to each tracing file.